opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

   (Required)
   Cluster name.
 It contains 4 to 32 characters.
 Only letters, digits, hyphens (-), and underscores (_) are allowed.
 The value must start with a letter.
+Changing this parameter will create a new resource.

 * `node_config` -
   (Required)
   Instance object.
 Structure is documented below.
+Changing this parameter will create a new resource.

 The `node_config` block supports:

 * `availability_zone` -
   (Optional)
   Availability zone (AZ).
+Changing this parameter will create a new resource.

 * `flavor` -
   (Required)